 First, let’s go to the Backup Monitor tab, and utilize the backup you just created in the independent volume example above.

-To demonstrate the file level restore from S3, you need to first remove your snapshots.
+To demonstrate the file level restore from S3, you need to first remove your EBS snapshot.
 Click on View Snapshots, and delete them, leaving only your backup in S3.

 Going back to the Backup Monitor, you can now see that you no longer have snapshots, only the data that was sent to S3 using the Lifecycle policy.